gantry/docs-old/Docs/joomla/tutorials/creating_popup_login.md

 #rt-popuplogin { display: none; }
 ~~~

-You will most likely want to add additional CSS, which you can do by use the **#rt-popuplogin** ID, and this will apply strictly to the popup login.
+You will most likely want to add additional CSS, which you can do by using the **#rt-popuplogin** ID.
+This will apply strictly to the popup login.

 Step 7: Putting it all together
 -------------------------------
-Now all of our logic and core items are in place.
+Now, all of our logic and core items are in place.
 We are ready to publish the login module and set the parameters.
 Go to **Extensions → Module Manager** and either create a new login module, or edit an existing one.
 Set the position to **login** and assign to all menu pages.

 Next, go to **Extensions → Template Manager → YOUR_TEMPLATE → Features**.
 The login feature will appear at the top of this tab.
 Modify the settings to match your personal preferences then **Save**.
 Refresh your site to review the changes.